quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Introduction

 The QUIC transport protocol was designed from the outset to support HTTP semantics, and its design subsumes many of the features of HTTP/2.
-HTTP/2 used HPACK ({{!RFC7541}}) for header compression, but QUIC's stream multiplexing comes into some conflict with HPACK.
+HTTP/2 uses HPACK ({{!RFC7541}}) for header compression, but QUIC's stream multiplexing comes into some conflict with HPACK.
 A key goal of the design of QUIC is to improve stream multiplexing relative to HTTP/2 by reducing head-of-line